freetype/docwriter/docs/reference/ft2-basic_types.md

 <h4>fields</h4>
 <table class="fields">
 <tr><td class="val" id="rows">rows</td><td class="desc">

-The number of bitmap rows.
+<p>The number of bitmap rows.</p>
 </td></tr>
 <tr><td class="val" id="width">width</td><td class="desc">

-The number of pixels in bitmap row.
+<p>The number of pixels in bitmap row.</p>
 </td></tr>
 <tr><td class="val" id="pitch">pitch</td><td class="desc">

-The pitch's absolute value is the number of bytes taken by one bitmap row, including padding.
+<p>The pitch's absolute value is the number of bytes taken by one bitmap row, including padding.
 However, the pitch is positive when the bitmap has a &lsquo;down&rsquo; flow, and negative when it has an &lsquo;up&rsquo; flow.
-In all cases, the pitch is an offset to add to a bitmap pointer in order to go down one row.
+In all cases, the pitch is an offset to add to a bitmap pointer in order to go down one row.</p>

-Note that &lsquo;padding&rsquo; means the alignment of a bitmap to a byte border, and FreeType functions normally align to the smallest possible integer value.
+<p>Note that &lsquo;padding&rsquo; means the alignment of a bitmap to a byte border, and FreeType functions normally align to the smallest possible integer value.</p>

-For the B/W rasterizer, &lsquo;pitch&rsquo; is always an even number.
+<p>For the B/W rasterizer, &lsquo;pitch&rsquo; is always an even number.</p>

-To change the pitch of a bitmap (say, to make it a multiple of 4), use <a href="../ft2-bitmap_handling/#ft_bitmap_convert">FT_Bitmap_Convert</a>.
-Alternatively, you might use callback functions to directly render to the application's surface; see the file &lsquo;example2.cpp&rsquo; in the tutorial for a demonstration.
+<p>To change the pitch of a bitmap (say, to make it a multiple of 4), use <a href="../ft2-bitmap_handling/#ft_bitmap_convert">FT_Bitmap_Convert</a>.
+Alternatively, you might use callback functions to directly render to the application's surface; see the file &lsquo;example2.cpp&rsquo; in the tutorial for a demonstration.</p>
 </td></tr>
 <tr><td class="val" id="buffer">buffer</td><td class="desc">

-A typeless pointer to the bitmap buffer.
-This value should be aligned on 32-bit boundaries in most cases.
+<p>A typeless pointer to the bitmap buffer.
+This value should be aligned on 32-bit boundaries in most cases.</p>
 </td></tr>
 <tr><td class="val" id="num_grays">num_grays</td><td class="desc">

-This field is only used with <a href="../ft2-basic_types/#ft_pixel_mode">FT_PIXEL_MODE_GRAY</a>; it gives the number of gray levels used in the bitmap.
+<p>This field is only used with <a href="../ft2-basic_types/#ft_pixel_mode">FT_PIXEL_MODE_GRAY</a>; it gives the number of gray levels used in the bitmap.</p>
 </td></tr>
 <tr><td class="val" id="pixel_mode">pixel_mode</td><td class="desc">

-The pixel mode, i.e., how pixel bits are stored.
-See <a href="../ft2-basic_types/#ft_pixel_mode">FT_Pixel_Mode</a> for possible values.
+<p>The pixel mode, i.e., how pixel bits are stored.
+See <a href="../ft2-basic_types/#ft_pixel_mode">FT_Pixel_Mode</a> for possible values.</p>
 </td></tr>
 <tr><td class="val" id="palette_mode">palette_mode</td><td class="desc">

-This field is intended for paletted pixel modes; it indicates how the palette is stored.
-Not used currently.
+<p>This field is intended for paletted pixel modes; it indicates how the palette is stored.
+Not used currently.</p>
 </td></tr>
 <tr><td class="val" id="palette">palette</td><td class="desc">

-A typeless pointer to the bitmap palette; this field is intended for paletted pixel modes.
-Not used currently.
+<p>A typeless pointer to the bitmap palette; this field is intended for paletted pixel modes.
+Not used currently.</p>
 </td></tr>
 </table>